arsf/lag/lastools-patched/bin/lascanopy_README.txt

   usually at breast height.
 The default is 1.37 and it can be changed with the option '-height_cutoff 0.75'.

+  The tool can also produce the canopy cover using option '-cov'.
+  The canopy cover is computed as the number of first returns above the height cutoff divided by the number of all first returns and output as a percentage.
+Similarly, with the option '-dns' the canopy density can be produced.
+The canopy density is computed as the number of points above the height cutoff divided by the number of all returns.

-  In addition, the tool can also concurrently compute several height count rasters.
-The option '-c 0.5 2 4 10 50', for example, would compute four height count rasters for heights falling into these intervals: [0.5, 2), [2, 4), [4, 10), [10, 50)
+  In addition, the tool can also concurrently produce several height count rasters.
+The option '-c 0.5 2 4 10 50', for example, would compute four rasters that count the points whose heights are falling into the intervals: [0.5, 2), [2, 4), [4, 10), and [10, 50).
+In the same manner the option '-d 0.5 2 4 10 50' will
+  produce a relative height density raster in which the counts are divided by the total number of points and scaled to a percentage.

   By default the generated raster spans the extend of the header bounding box.
 You can use the bounding box of the tile with